Do you want to be an effective leader?

 Work with your associates to develop a vision and a set of goals for your department.
 If you’re managing an inbound call center that’s been outsourced, work with your service provider to set goals.

 Developing a vision and a set of goals gets everyone on the same page.
 It also gets them all working toward the same vision.
-Having a vision with goals is a trademark of a highly effective leaders.
+Having a vision with goals is a trademark of highly effective leaders.

 2. Effective Leader Listen To Others